Accurate Translation Required Under Obamacare

 In Legal Translation

-Anyone following the news knows that Congress recently passed a new health care bill.
+In 2010, Congress passed the health care bill colloquially known as Obamacare.
 The bill made some dramatic changes to health care in the US — but it may also shift a lot of focus to health care translation as well.

-The health care bill specifically requires translation and interpreting services to be available to anyone who needs them.
-The government will be looking to make sure these health care translations are indeed available — and accurate.
+Obamacare specifically requires translation and interpreting services to be available to anyone who needs them.
+The government will be looking to make sure these health care translations are indeed available and accurate.

 Poor health care translations, such as those done by a computer program, are more than just an inconvenience.
 A poor health care translation puts a patient’s life on the line.